tfo-apj-demos/ansible-windows-service-management/README.md

 ## Windows OpenSSH Setup

-Ensure OpenSSH is installed and configured on your Windows servers:
+Ensure OpenSSH is installed and configured on your Windows servers.
+This can be done through Group Policy, PowerShell DSC, or manually on each server:

+**PowerShell commands for manual setup:**
 ```powershell
 # Install OpenSSH Server (Windows 10/Server 2019+)
 Add-WindowsCapability -Online -Name OpenSSH.Server~~~~0.0.1.0